eclipse-kuksa/kuksa.val.feeders/someip2val/README.md

 ## Overview

+[SOME/IP](https://www.autosar.org/fileadmin/standards/foundation/1-4/AUTOSAR_PRS_SOMEIPProtocol.pdf) is an automotive communication protocol which supports remote procedure calls, event notifications, service discovery.
+SOME/IP messages are sent as TCP/UDP unicast/multicast packets, but it is also possible to use local (Unix) endpoints.

-SOME/IP feeder is [vsomeip app](https://github.com/COVESA/vsomeip/), that subscribes for specific SOME/IP Events, parses its payload and feeds some of the data to KUKSA.VAL Databroker.
-It also provides an example SOME/IP request / response handling.
+SOME/IP feeder is [COVESA / vsomeip](https://github.com/COVESA/vsomeip/) application, that subscribes for specific "Wiper" SOME/IP Events, parses the payload and feeds values to KUKSA.VAL Databroker.
+It also provides an example "Wiper" SOME/IP request handling for setting wiper parameters.

+## Module summary
-- [src/someip_feeder](./src/someip_feeder/) is the main SOME/IP to KUKSA.VAL Databroker adapter.
+- [src/someip_feeder/](./src/someip_feeder/) is the main SOME/IP to KUKSA.VAL Databroker adapter.
-- [src/lib/broker_feeder](./src/lib/broker_feeder/) is provinding KUKSA.VAL Databroker integration.
+- [src/lib/broker_feeder/](./src/lib/broker_feeder/) is provinding KUKSA.VAL Databroker integration.
-- [src/lib/someip_client](./src/lib/someip_client/) is provinding generic SOME/IP Client implementation (generic implementation, does not depend on wiper).
+- [src/lib/someip_client/](./src/lib/someip_client/) is provinding generic SOME/IP Client implementation (generic implementation, does not depend on wiper).
-- [src/lib/wiper_poc](./src/lib/wiper_poc/) is provinding wiper specific implementation (someip config, serialization, deserialization of events and data structures).
+- [src/lib/wiper_poc/](./src/lib/wiper_poc/) is provinding wiper specific implementation (someip config, serialization, deserialization of events and data structures).\
+**NOTE**: Check [wiper_poc.h](src/lib/wiper_poc/wiper_poc.h) for SOME/IP Event definitions (`struct t_Event`), and SOME/IP Request (`struct t_WiperRequest`)
 - [examples/wiper_service/wiper_server.cc](./examples/wiper_service/wiper_server.cc): an example SOME/IP Wiper Service for sending some serialized example Wiper events.
-- [examples/wiper_service/wiper_server.cc](./examples/wiper_service/wiper_server.cc): an example SOME/IP Wiper Client for subscribing and parsing Wiper event payload and example Request/Response client for Wiper VSS service.
+- [examples/wiper_service/wiper_client.cc](./examples/wiper_service/wiper_client.cc): an example SOME/IP Wiper Client for subscribing and parsing Wiper event payload and example Request/Response client for Wiper VSS service.
 - [examples/wiper_service/wiper_sim.cc](./examples/wiper_service/wiper_sim.cc): an example simulation of a Wiper service.
-- [patches](./patches): Contains vsomeip patches (master branch), that have not been pushed to upstream yet.
+- [patches/](./patches/): Contains vsomeip patches (master branch), that have not been pushed to upstream yet.

 ## Setup Development environment